Are Criminal Records Public in Virginia?

 Virginia Probation Records

-Virginia Juvenile Criminal Records
+Are Juvenile Criminal Records Public in Virginia?

 Virginia History and Accuracy of Criminal Records

 Before the advent of computer systems, Virginia criminal records were kept on paper.
 Paper records are not as reliable as electronic records.
 They are more likely to get lost as paper deteriorates in storage.
 This outcome and user error during recordkeeping make old criminal records less accurate than the ones kept when Virginia courts, law enforcement agencies, and detention facilities adopted electronic systems for keeping, storing, and retrieving records.
 Some government agencies digitized their records to preserve them.

 A criminal history record, also called a rap sheet, is an overview document containing an individual’s contacts with law enforcement agencies.
 The rap sheet provides details of all the arrests, convictions, incarceration sentences, and parole violations, including dismissals and court verdicts committed by an individual.
 In addition, the Virginia criminal record often contains information about an individual’s height, eye, weight, fingerprint classification, race, and social identification numbers.

 Virginia makes criminal history records available for access from law enforcement agencies.
 The central custodian of criminal records is the Virginia State Police.
 The same grants official access to check statewide criminal history records.
 Commonly, public requesters of criminal record history checks must complete an SP-167 request form.
 Additionally, one can access criminal history records in Virginia from several places.

 The Virginia state courts also hold summary documents about records of a legal process.
 The Court record may contain indictments, motions, orders, and most importantly, a final verdict disposing of the case.